 Beyond Celiac says: “pure, distilled liquor, even if made from wheat, barley, or rye, is considered gluten-free.
 Most liquors are safe for people with celiac disease because of the distillation process.”
 However, the Celiac Sprue Foundation (now Celiac Disease Foundation) previously recommended no hard liquor from grains containing gluten, at least during the early phases of a gluten-free diet.

-So, some of the experts say your Vodka Collins is fine no matter what, some advise waiting a few months after going gluten-free.
-I say: check the Collins mix to make sure it’s GF too.
+So, most of the experts say your Vodka Collins is fine no matter what, some advise waiting a few months after going gluten-free.
+I say: check the Collins mix to make sure it’s gluten-free too.

 Here’s a list of popular Vodkas & what they’re distilled from: